ymniquet/eQuimageLab/docs/source/image.rst

 The sRGB color space appears more linear to the eyes (a green pixel with a value of 0.5 looks *approximately* five times brighter than a green pixel with a value of 0.1).
 It is the default working space in eQuimageLab.

-Linear RGB images can be converted into sRGB images with the :py:meth:`Image.sRGB() <equimagelab.equimage.image_colorspaces.MixinImage.sRGB>` method, and sRGB images into lRGB images with the :py:meth:`Image.lRGB() <equimagelab.equimage.image_colorspaces.MixinImage.lRGB>` method.
+Linear RGB images can be converted into sRGB images with the :py:meth:`Image.sRGB() <equimage.image_colorspaces.MixinImage.sRGB>` method, and sRGB images into lRGB images with the :py:meth:`Image.lRGB() <equimage.image_colorspaces.MixinImage.lRGB>` method.

 .. note::

   In principle, a linear RGB image shall be converted into a sRGB image before processing.
 As this amounts (roughly) to a power law stretch, which would ultimately be lumped with the harmonic or hyperbolic stretches applied later, this conversion is often left out, and the lRGB image is direcly "imported" in the sRGB color space of the screen (that is, setting :math:`s\equiv l`). eQuimageLab actually does so, since all files are loaded as sRGB images by default, irrespective of their original color space (see `Loading and saving images`_ above).
 This can, however, alter the color balance of the image.
-If you wish to make a proper conversion of a lRGB into a sRGB image, use the :py:meth:`Image.sRGB() <equimagelab.equimage.image_colorspaces.MixinImage.sRGB>` method:
+If you wish to make a proper conversion of a lRGB into a sRGB image, use the :py:meth:`Image.sRGB() <equimage.image_colorspaces.MixinImage.sRGB>` method:

   .. code-block:: ipython3